A Stochastic Variance-Reduced Coordinate Descent Algorithm for Learning Sparse Bayesian Network from Discrete High-Dimensional Data: Experimental Results

 \section{Experimental Results}

 In this section, we evaluate the proposed algorithm.
 At first, we tested the algorithm with different parameter settings to find the best values for $\lambda_1$, $\lambda_2$, and $\gamma$.
-Then we compare SVRCD with other known algorithms such as HC, PC, MMHC, and a new competitive algorithm CD \citep{ref35}.
+Then we compare SVRCD with other known algorithms such as HC, PC, MMHC, and a new competitive CD algorithm \citep{ref35}.
 PC and MMHC are respectively constraint based and hybrid methods proposed for BN structure learning while the other methods are score-based BN structure learning methods.
 At the end of this section, the algorithm scalability and noise robustness are evaluated.

-We have generated simulated datasets using bipartite, scale-free, and random graphs.
+We have evaluated efficiency, scalability, and robustness of SVRCD using data simulated from three types of graphs: bipartite graph, random graph, and scale-free network.
+A bipartite graph is one that its vertices can be divided into two disjoint and independent sets $A$ and $B$ in which every edge connects a vertex in $A$ to a vertex in $B$.
+A random graph is a graph in which the number of vertices, edges and also existence of an edge are determined randomly, for instance using a random distribution.
+The last type of graphs, scale-free networks, are ones with power-law degree distributions.
+That is, the fraction $P(k)$ of nodes in the network having k connections to other nodes goes for large values of k as $P(k) ~ k^{-\gamma}$, where $\gamma$ is a parameter whose value is typically in the range $2<\gamma<3$.

 To produce bipartite, and scale-free graphs, we have used the igraph package \citep{ref40} in the R environment.
 Bipartite graphs have $0.2p$ upper and $0.8p$ lower nodes where $p$ is the number of all nodes in the graph, and $s_0=p$ directed edges from upper nodes to lower ones.
 Scale-free networks are produced using the Barabasi-Albert \citep{ref41} model which has $s_0=p-1$ edges.
-We have set $p=-3$ and $m=1$, which are two needed parameters for producing scale-free networks in the igraph package.
-Random graphs have been generated using sparsebnUtils package in R. There are $s_0p$ edges in our random graphs.
+We have set $t=-3$ and $m=1$, which are two needed parameters for producing scale-free networks in the igraph package.
+Random graphs have been generated using sparsebnUtils package in R. There are $s_0=p$ edges in our random graphs.